a-scie/jump/CONTRIBUTING.md

 https://github.com/a-scie/jump/issues) to vet your idea first.
 It can often save overall effort and lead to a better end result.

-The code is run through the standard cargo gamut.
-Before sending off changes you'll to have:
+The code is run through the standard `cargo` gamut.
+Before sending off changes you should have:
 + Formatted the code: `cargo fmt --all`
 + Linted the code: `cargo clippy --all`
 + Tested the code: `cargo test --all`

+Additionally, you can run any existing integration tests using [`examples/run.sh`](examples/run.sh).
+Learn more about those in the [README](examples/README.md).

 The scie-jump binary can be built via `cargo build` but that does not produce a fully featured scie-jump.
 For that you should instead use `cargo run -p package .`.
 The `.` can be any directory